-- One (1) Specialized question will be on the content area of the student's area of specialization - One (1) Specialized question will be on methods in the student's area of specialization. - 2) In collaboration with their advisor/comps committee chair, students will create an additional, specialized reading list for distribution to their comps committee.
-This specialized reading list will be revised and finalized by the student and his/her comps committee members. - 3) Students will prepare three (3) hypothetical comp questions (1 core content, 1 specialized content, and 1 specialized methods) for consideration by the comps committee members.
+- the focal points of the questions will be the topic area in which the student expects to pursue a dissertation; the student is not required to identify the specific topic, but the comps will explore the student's knowledge of the area in which he/she intends to work - one question will concern the methods [statistical and laboratory] expected to be used on the dissertation - one question will require the student to demonstrate an ability to relate the topic of the dissertation to broader questions within psychology/neuroscience - 2) In collaboration with their advisor/comps committee chair, students will create a specialized reading list for distribution to their comps committee.
+This specialized reading list will be revised and finalized by the student and his/her comps committee members. - 3) Students will prepare three (3) hypothetical comp questions for consideration by the comps committee members.
 The extent to which the student-submitted questions resemble the student's final exam questions will vary and be determined by the committee. - 4) Three months before questions are given; a meeting of the student's comps committee takes place in which the group discusses the topics represented on the student's reading list(s), the student's hypothetical questions, and the student's strategies/progress on studying for comps.
 After the student leaves this meeting, committee members will form a game plan for who writes which questions, covering which areas. - 5) Students are encouraged to study together for comps up until the time when they get the questions, at which point there will be no discussion on comps between students. - 6) After questions are distributed, students can consult only with their comps committee chair to get clarification/assistance with the comps questions.
 They may not seek assistance from anyone else after questions are passes out, unless this is approved by the comps committee chair.
 All communication between the student and comps committee chair concerning clarification/assistance on the questions must be in written form (email is fine). - 7) Students must submit two (2) hard copies of each answer and a disk copy of each of the answers (in a format readable by the staff person) to the staff person responsible for processing comprehensive exams.
-Questions distribution, answer collection, and answer evaluation will all be conducted anonymously, so students, instead of identifying themselves on their answers, need to follow the instructions given to them for coding answers only by code number and/or color.

-(8) Answers must be turned in by the student before the deadline given below (see timetable).
+Questions distribution, answer collection, and answer evaluation will all be conducted anonymously, so students, instead of identifying themselves on their answers, need to follow the instructions given to them for coding answers only by code number and/or color. - (8) Answers must be turned in by the student before the deadline given below (see timetable).
 Late submission of answers will result in automatic failure of all questions turned in late.
 Early submission of answers is not only OK, but strongly encouraged in order to avoid disruption from unforeseen/uncontrollable events just before the deadline.